 Kapha imbalances often cause lethargy and leave you feeling dull and foggy.
 You may find it difficult to wake up in the morning and when you are done with your work day, you just want to get home and laze in front of the TV.
 However, skipping your daily workouts is a bad idea as exercise helps to balance kapha.
 In fact kapha individuals should opt for high intensity workouts in spring to ensure that their doshas remain in balance.
 Kaphas also tend to gain weight in spring, which is one more reason you should stick to your exercise regimen.

-Athlete jogging on mountain trail
+Athlete jogging over mountain trail

 Kapha qualities include cool, sticky, and heavy, so pranayama techniques with opposing qualities help to prevent and treat this type of dosha imbalance.
 Bhastrika (Bellows Breath) increases the flow of prana through the body’s energy channels (nadis) and reduces congestion in the lungs.
 Bhastrika is one of the best techniques for balancing and harmonizing kapha.